slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

     acceleration: 1000 steps/s^2
     deceleration: 1000 steps/s^2
 ```
-*Inverted sleep pin is required for TMC2209*
+> *Inverted sleep pin is required for TMC2209*

 ## Automation

 ### `on_alert`
-An alert event is fired whenever a warning or error is registered.
+An alert event is fired whenever a driver warning or error is detected.
 For instance when the motor stalls.
 This event can be used for sensorless homing.
-Works both with control over serial (UART) and by stepping and direction pulses.
+Works both with control over serial (UART) and with stepping and direction pulses.
 ```yaml
 tmc2209:
   id: driver